pepkit/looper/docs/faq.md

 	you can do so by passing `--ignore-flags` to `looper` at startup.
 That will **resubmit *all* samples**, though.
 	If you only want to re-run or restart just a few samples, it's best to manually delete the "flag" files for the samples you want to restart, then use `looper run` as normal.

+- Why are computing resources defined in the pipeline interface file instead of in the `divvy` computing configuration file?

+	You may notice that the compute config file does not specify resources to request (like memory, CPUs, or time).
+Yet, these are required in order to submit a job to a cluster. **Resources are not handled by the divcfg file** because they not relative to a particular computing environment; instead they vary by pipeline and sample.
+As such, these items should be defined at other stages.

+	Resources defined in the `pipeline_interface.yaml` file (`pipelines` section) that connects looper to a pipeline.
+The reason for this is that the pipeline developer is the most likely to know what sort of resources her pipeline requires, so she is in the best position to define the resources requested.
+For more information on how to adjust resources, see the `pipelines` section of the [pipeline interface page](pipeline-interface.md).
+If all the different configuration files seem confusing, now is a good time to review [who's who in configuration files](config-files.md).